neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 copy the [!ac](OCCA) kernel and `.udf` file build/load commands for your case - no modifications should be required.
-If needed, please consult the [NekRS documentation](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html#setting-custom-source-terms) for more information on applying custom soruces.
+If needed, please consult the [NekRS documentation](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html#setting-custom-source-terms) for more information on applying custom sources.

 !alert note
 If `NekRSMesh` has both boundary and volume coupling specified, then both the